09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 1107 N. Ocean Blvd.

 (803) 448-7731 Rock Burger was for many years one of the only all-hours bars, open 24/7 except for Sunday, when no alcohol could be sold.
 It was THE favorite after-hours club for all the local people, and at 2-3 in the morning, it would be packed and stay that way all night long.
 They are also one of the first clubs that I saw with huge wide-screen TVs on the ceiling, and they always had cool things playing-- like MTV way back when it was actually entertaining.
 I drank many pitchers of beer there.
-[Hi! to Gary Dunn & his roommate Riff-Raff] Now, it has been turned into yet another t-shirt shop.
-WTF is up with these t-shirt shops?
-Before long, thats all that will be in Myrtle Beach.
-A guy in the shop, who says that he remembers Rock Burger, said that it closed "about 10 years ago"; other reports confirm that it closed around 1995, after being open from the early 1980s.
+[Hi! to Gary Dunn & his roommate Riff-Raff] This bar was owned by brother Danny and Doron Applebaumn, with their "momma" running the register.
+It became well-known for live bands, and was harassed by the police, who showed up constantly with dB meters to measure the noise.
+It was eventually forced to close.
+Now, it has been turned into yet another t-shirt shop.
+A guy working in the shop in 2006, who says that he remembers Rock Burger, said that it closed "about 10 years ago"; other reports confirm that it closed around 1995, after being open in that location since 1982.

-Story on this is online at MB Locals Information
+Story on this was online at MB Locals Information

 BODO'S GERMAN RESTAURANT